WeissCenter/public/conferences/2023-AHG/chat-gpt-prompts.md

 # Chat GPT Prompts for the Activities
 The following prompts were created as example for the content-first activities at the workshop.

-## 1. Prime teh AI with Jacob's persona.
+## 1. Prime the AI with Jacob's persona.
 ```
 I am creating a prototype for a fictitious job search engine to showcase the accessibility and user requirements for a candidate like Jacob.
 In this prototype, I will start by creating the priority guides using a content-first methodology. can you help me with the content?
-Here's a persona profile of a user I'd like to user as a reference for making sure the solution is accessible.
+Here's a persona profile of a user I'd like to user as a reference for making sure the solution is accessible:

 Jacob, Blind, a bit of a geek
 "The right technology lets me do anything."